 Extreme heat is public health crisis, and everyone, everywhere can be at risk.

-- Marginalized, informal, and low-wealth communities.
+- Marginalized, informal, and lower-wealth communities

-- Pregnant women, infants, and children, especially children under four.
+- Pregnant women, infants, and children, especially children under four

 Despite the overwhelming evidence, public understanding of the risks of heat is low compared to other natural disasters.

-How will the health-based forecasting system work?
+How does the health-based forecasting system work?